Frequently Asked Questions

 Bandwidth Shaping stores video and images on an onboard SD card in the camera at high speed, then trickles them to the VIAAS Secure Cloud at a rate and schedule you can set for each site.
 VIAAS cameras can be "throttled down" during operating hours so they don't compete for your Internet bandwidth, then "throttled up" when bandwidth allows.
 This evens out the camera bandwidth demand, enabling installation of many VIAAS Cameras on you existing Internet connection.
 The VIAAS service always knows if the video has made it to the cloud or is still in the camera and will play it back for you seamlessly from the camera or cloud.
 You won't know the difference!

 What happens if my camera Internet connection goes down?

-If you have enabled bandwidth shaping, VIAAS cameras will continue recording video and images (as long as there is electrical power) even if the Internet connection goes down.
-When connectivity is restored recorded, events will be uploaded to VIAAS.
+Bandwidth Shaping allows VIAAS cameras to continue recording video and images (as long as they have power) even if the Internet connection goes down.
+When connectivity is restored, recorded events will be uploaded to the VIAAS Secure Cloud.

-If it is an extended outage (> 10 minutes) you can get an alert from VIAAS (if enabled), telling you we have lost connection with your camera.
-The period of the outage will be marked in yellow in your time line.
+If it is an extended outage (>10 minutes) you can get an alert from VIAAS (if enabled), telling you we have lost connection with your camera.
+The period of the outage will be marked in yellow in your recorded events timeline.